 The Rolling Stones: I'd Much Rather Be With The Boys (1965)

-Right at the end of the recently released Rolling Stones doco Charlie is My Darling -- which captures extraordinary footage of a brief tour in Ireland in '65 with a stage invasion and general mayhem -- we see the Stones goofing off and playing a song that was a rarity.
+Right at the end of the Rolling Stones doco Charlie is My Darling -- which captures extraordinary footage of a brief tour in Ireland in '65 with a stage invasion and general mayhem -- we see the Stones goofing off and playing a song that was a rarity.

 This one.

-And it's rarity value is two-fold.
+And its rarity value is two-fold.
 First it was credited to Keith Richards and their manager Andrew Loog Oldham, and second that although they did a demo of it they never actually recorded the song but but gave it away to the much forgotten Toggery Five (who changed it substantially, to no avail, see clip below).

 It is widely hailed however as one of the better originals which the Stones never intended for release and its lyrics are interesting.
 They are about valuing the gang more than the girls and, coming from Richards who was always fiercely loyal to the Stones, that makes them rather telling and prescient.